 Enrollment Procedures for Externships

 A limited number of seven- or four-credit externship opportunities are offered for external study at leading governmental entities or non-profit organizations through the Gittis Center for Clinical Legal Studies.
 All externship placements have a limited enrollment, and third year students will be given enrollment priority via the Penn In Touch lottery/bidding online system.
-The externship placement agency and the clinical faculty reserve the right to screen and reject pre-registered students whose prior academic record or schedules suggest difficulties with successful participation in an externship.
+The externship placement agency and the clinical faculty reserve the right to screen and reject pre-registered students whose prior academic record, class schedule, or lack of responsiveness suggests difficulties with successful participation in an externship.

 Seven-credit externships will require a minimum of twenty (20) hours a week of supervised work at the externship site.
 Four-credit externships will require a minimum of twelve (12) hours a week of work time at the site.
 All externship students are encouraged to maintain maximum time flexibility to be able to participate in the full range of placement activities.
-All externship students must maintain a daily log of their work and reflection on that experience, the supervision they receive, and the institutions they observe and participate in.
-Those logs will be the basis of a bi-weekly tutorial with a member of the clinical faculty.
+Students are required to meet for a bi-weekly tutorial with a member of the clinical faculty.
 Externships will be graded on a Credit/Fail basis.

 - If you have not made contact with your externship site by the end of the first week of the semester you may be dropped in favor of another student on the waitlist.

 - For those externships that involve court appearances, please note that the Pennsylvania and Federal Student Practice Rules only permit students to appear in court after they have completed three (3) semesters of law school.
 Please e-mail firstname.lastname@example.org if your placement site tells you that you need to be certified to appear in court - the Clinical programs office will complete the paperwork for you.

 - All externships continue through the end of the examination period, and students should commence working at the placement site the first week classes begin.